 THIS STRAWBERRY RHUBARB CRISP RECIPE CAN EASILY BE HALVED

 This recipe can be halved.
 Use an 8x8 or a 2 quart baking dish.
 A 9x13 baking dish works perfectly for full recipe.

 I have to say, thank goodness I took the pictures right away because this crisp did not last.
 The cornmeal made a huge difference.
 It was delicious - really delicious.

 If you share, be forewarned, they might eat the whole thing leaving you with an empty plate.
 Don’t you just hate that? 🙂

 Strawberry Rhubarb CrispPRINT PIN SAVESaved!

 - Preheat oven 350 degrees.

-- In a large bowl, combine the strawberries, rhubarb, cornstarch, sugar, apple cider vinegar, and salt.
-Pour mixture into a 9x13 baking dish or 8x8 baking dish if halving recipe.
+- In a large bowl, combine filling ingredients and pour into a 9x13 baking dish or 8x8 baking dish if halving recipe.

-- For the topping, combine the flour, cornmeal, oats, sugar, and salt.
+- For the topping, combine the topping ingredients in a bowl.
 Using a fork, a pastry cutter, or your fingers, mash the butter into the flour until it is mostly incorporated.

 - Sprinkle the topping evenly over the fruit covering it completely.
 Bake in middle rack of oven for 1 hour.
 The top should be golden brown and the fruit should be bubbling around the edges.